-The simplest way to meet new people when you first arrive in a major South African city is through its local expat community.
-To help you settle into life in a city such as Johannesburg or Cape Town, you can consider joining groups and clubs where you’ll be able to meet like-minded people from your own country.
+The simplest way to meet new people when you first arrive is through the local expat community.
+To help you settle into life in a city such as Johannesburg or Cape Town, consider joining groups and clubs where you’ll be able to meet like-minded people.

-While you’re getting used to your new country, you’ll want to adapt to the local customs, as you’ll need to get used to living – and indeed dating – in this beautiful yet highly complicated country.
+While you’re getting used to your new country, you’ll want to adapt to the local customs.
+You’ll need to get used to living – and indeed dating – in this beautiful yet highly complicated country.

 Start dating in South Africa

-Greetings in South Africa tend to be relatively informal, but the first time you meet a date, it’s polite to shake hands while maintaining eye contact.
-Once men and women know each other a little better, they tend to replace this with a kiss on the cheek.
-Greetings in South Africa tend to include an exchange of pleasantries and small talk, and any perceived aloofness might come across as a lack of politeness.
+Greetings in South Africa tend to be relatively informal.
+However, the first time you meet a date, it’s polite to shake hands while maintaining eye contact.
+Once men and women know each other a little better, they replace this with a kiss on the cheek.
+Greetings in South Africa include an exchange of pleasantries and small talk.
+Any perceived aloofness might come across as impolite.

-Broadly speaking, when dating in South Africa you’ll meet prospective partners in similar places to where you might at home – at work, through friends and while socialising.
+When dating in South Africa, you’ll meet prospective partners in similar places to where you might at home: at work, through friends, and while socializing.

 Here, the place you meet can have an impact on someone’s expectations of you.
-For example, if you meet someone in a club, you’re more likely to find a partner who is looking for something more short-term, while meeting somewhere like a coffee shop or through friends might offer a more solid base for finding a long-term partner – if that is what you’re looking for.
+For example, if you meet someone in a club, you’re more likely to find a partner who is looking for something more short-term.
+Meeting somewhere like a coffee shop or through friends might offer a more solid base for finding a long-term partner.

 When preparing for your date, consider dressing smartly – but don’t go to extreme lengths.
 For example, it’s not necessary to wear heavy make up or choose your fanciest dress.
 Instead, keep things simple, neat and fairly relaxed.

-In such a diverse country, it’s understandable that dating and courtship vary significantly between different groups in South Africa, depending on their cultural and religious backgrounds.
+In such a diverse country, it’s understandable that courtship varies significantly between different groups in South Africa.
 Some traditions, however, are universal.
-For example, should you be lucky enough to meet your ideal man when in South Africa, they’ll traditionally request permission from your father before proposing to you.
+For example, if you meet your ideal man in South Africa, they’ll request permission from your father before proposing.

 Dating in South Africa: Meeting women

-Women in South Africa can be sweet and romantic, but they’re certainly no pushovers and can be feisty customers if you get on their bad side.
+Women in South Africa can be sweet and romantic.
+They’re certainly no pushovers, though, and can be feisty customers if you get on their bad side.

-South African women want their men to be brave and chivalrous, so if you like someone, make it clear you’re taking them out on a date and not just looking to ‘hang out’.
+South African women want their men to be brave and chivalrous.
+If you like someone, make it clear you’re taking them out on a date.
 Pick a nice restaurant and be courteous by dressing smartly, holding doors and offering your coat.

-With this in mind, while South African women are known for their elegance, you’ll need to be able to carry yourself well too – so try not to be too outwardly shy or stand-offish as this can be off-putting.
+While South African women are known for their elegance, you’ll need to be able to carry yourself well, too.
+Try not to be too outwardly shy or stand-offish as this can be off-putting.

-On a similar note, this means family is highly important for women in South Africa – so if you’re lucky enough to meet your partner’s parents then be on your best and most polite behaviour.
-There is, of course, a flip side to this too – in return, South African women will value the significance of meeting your family when the time is right.
+On a similar note, this means family is highly important for women in South Africa.
+If you’re lucky enough to meet your partner’s parents then be on your best behavior.
+There is, of course, a flip side to this too; in return, South African women will value the significance of meeting your family when the time is right.

 Women in South Africa are fiercely loyal, be it to their partners, their friends – and of course their rugby team.
-Sport – and Rugby in particular – is a major part of the South African culture, and there’s a good chance your date will know much more about it than you do.
+Sport – and rugby in particular – is a major part of the South African culture.
+There’s a good chance your date will know much more about it than you do.

-When considering a venue for your date, it might be helpful to consider that while there are some vegetarians in South Africa, women here tend to be meat eaters, and there’s a good chance your date might be able to drink you under the table, too.
+When considering a venue for your date, it might be helpful to consider that while there are some vegetarians in South Africa, women here tend to be meat-eaters.
+There’s a good chance your date might be able to drink you under the table, too.

 Initially, play it safe by choosing a nice restaurant, but don’t get set in your ways after a few dates.
-South African women love spontaneity, so once you’ve broken the ice, consider a more unusual date location – and above all be decisive and confident about the specifics.
+South African women love spontaneity.
+Once you’ve broken the ice, consider a more unusual date location.
+Above all, be decisive and confident about the specifics.

 Dating a South African man